Home » Sex & Relationships

 Sexual health is an important part of physical and mental health as well as your emotional and social wellbeing.
 It's important to take care of your sexual health and is something we should all talk about!
 Do you need any support?
 Are you dealing with difficulties and struggling to understand your relationships?
 Help is available for you!

-Brook offer free, confidential sexual health services and advice for young people aged under 21’s.
+Brook offer free, confidential sexual health services and advice for young people aged 20 and under.

 See below for the services they offer:

 Brook also have an Education and Training team which run fun, interactive and informative workshops on a range of relationships and sexual health topics.
 These workshops can be for young people or for professionals and are tailored to be age/need appropriate.

 Contact: 01534 507981